nesaku/SpotifyInfo/README.md

 1. Visit [spotifyinfo.netlify.app](spotifyinfo.netlify.app) and paste the Spotify track URL/URI into the input box.
 2. Replace `https://open.spotify.com` of any URL/URI with `spotifyinfo.netlify.app`.
 Then click the "Fetch Data" button.

-### How Does This Work? - Scraping And The Spotify Web API
+### How Does This Work?
+The Spotify Web API

-SpotifyInfo goes to the Spotify track page and scrapes the required content or uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) to get the required data.
+SpotifyInfo uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) to get the required data.

-### Why Is This Slower Than Spotify?

-When you make a request for a song on SpotifyInfo, your request needs to be first scraped by the scraper from Spotify before the result can be shown to you.
-This causes a delay from when you make the request to when the result is shown.

 ### What Do You Do With My Data?